 - Conducting a temperature differential test.
 Temperature differential tests measure the air entering and leaving the furnace.

 - Checking the ignitor and flame sensor.

 Are Annual Furnace Inspections Really Necessary?

 Yes, yearly inspections are a necessity for all heating systems!
 Most new units require annual inspections to guarantee the warranty remains valid.
-Plus, by remaining vigilant in the health of your unit, you are saving on costly replacement costs by investing in less expensive furnace tune-up costs now instead of costly furnace repairs later.
+Plus, by staying vigilant in the health of your unit, you are saving money by investing in less expensive furnace tune-up costs now instead of costly furnace repairs later.

-Keep the Chill Away | Polar Bear Mechanical
+Keep the Chill Away With Polar Bear Mechanical